USA Visa Application Guide 2024

 Step 1: Choose an Agent

 Your first step is to choose an agent.
-This agent will receive information and instructions for NVC about your application.
+This agent will receive information and instructions from NVC about your application.
 You can be your own agent or pick someone else.
-An agent can be your petitioner, a family member, friend, attorney, immigration professional, or other people your trust.
+An agent can be your petitioner, a family member, friend, attorney, immigration professional, or other people you trust.
 It is possible to have an agent that represents you and the petitioner in the petition process with USCIS.
 But this process must be formal.
 The agent must be legally selected to represent you for visa processing.
-To choose an agent, simply fill the Choice of Address and Agent (DS-261) form at the Consular Electronic Application Center.
+To choose an agent, simply fill out the Choice of Address and Agent (DS-261) form at the Consular Electronic Application Center.
 NVC processes DS-261 forms within days, up to three weeks.
 Do not proceed with the next step until you hear from NVC.

 Step 2: Pay Fees